zacanger/niddesa/text/generated-translations/mahaniddesa/09-sinhala-google.md

 What was destroyed will not be taken for granted.
 It is not exalted It is not established.

-[APZ 81.5] (# apz81.5) # apz81.5 .ref .apz} "by karma or by hearing
+[APZ 81.5] (# apz81.5) # apz81.5 .ref .apz} "by kamma or by hearing
-Not one who is disciplined "is not by karma, but by the charitable edition Or neither the Apunyabhi edition nor the Ananjabi edition Panovai should come without collecting.
+Not one who is disciplined "is not by kamma, but by the charitable edition Or neither the Apunyabhi edition nor the Ananjabi edition Panovai should come without collecting.